 Contents Page

-Statement by Councillors and Management 104
+Statement by Councillors and Management 95

 Special Purpose Financial Statements:

-Income Statement of sewerage business activity 105
+Income Statement of sewerage business activity 96

-Statement of Financial Position of sewerage business activity 106
+Statement of Financial Position of sewerage business activity 97

-Note - Significant Accounting Policies 107
+Note - Significant Accounting Policies 98

-Auditor's Report on Special Purpose Financial Statements 110

 Background

 - i.
 These Special Purpose Financial Statements have been prepared for the use by both Council and the Office of Local Government in fulfilling their requirements under National Competition Policy. - ii.
 The principle of competitive neutrality is based on the concept of a 'level playing field' between persons/entities competing in a market place, particularly between private and public sector competitors. - Essentially, the principle is that government businesses, whether Commonwealth, state or local, should operate without net competitive advantages over other businesses as a result of their public ownership. - iii.
 For Council, the principle of competitive neutrality and public reporting applies only to declared business activities. - These include (a) those activities classified by the Australian Bureau of Statistics as business activities being water supply, sewerage services, abattoirs, gas production and reticulation, and (b) those activities with a turnover of more than \$2 million that Council has formally declared as a business activity (defined as Category 1 activities. - iv.
 In preparing these financial statements for Council's self-classified Category 1 businesses and ABS-defined activities, councils must (a) adopt a corporatisation model and (b) apply full cost attribution including tax-equivalent regime payments and debt guarantee fees (where the business benefits from Council's borrowing position by comparison with commercial rates).